d-led/ssr-robust-live-svg/README.md

 - **demoware**
 - built with assistance of [GitHub Copilot](https://github.com/features/copilot)

+## Motivation

+- practice patterns for SVG animation on the server
+- practice [OTP processes](https://elixirschool.com/en/lessons/advanced/otp_concurrency) that externalize their state to support an minimal-interruption restart.
+Demonstratable via fault injection
+- practice injecting larger faults such as node failures
+- investigate GitHub Copilot-assisted coding in Elixir

 ## Functionality

 - a virtual ball is flying around in a box